 Tight ends: Among Cincinnati's key free agent acquisitions during the 2023 offseason was Irv Smith Jr., who enters his fifth NFL season after four years with Minnesota.
 Originally a second-round draft pick of the Vikings in 2019, he has played in 37 career games with 15 starts and totaled 91 catches for 858 yards and nine TDs.
 Smith missed the entire 2021 campaign due to a knee injury and was limited to eight regular-season games in '22 due to an ankle injury, but Bengals head coach Zac Taylor has praised his attention to detail and focus early on in training camp.
 Next on the depth chart is fellow 2019 second-round pick Drew Sample, who since being drafted by the Bengals has established himself as a premier blocking TE in the NFL.
 Sample looks to get back into the lineup after suffering a season-ending knee injury in Week 2 of the 2022 season.
 He had a streak of 39 consecutive games played (including postseason) prior to the injury, and has also been a core contributor on special teams for Cincinnati.
 The Bengals acquired Devin Asiasi on waivers from New England following the 2022 preseason.
 A fourth-year pro, Asiasi has played in 22 career games and has four catches for 44 yards, but serves primarily in a blocking role.
 Tanner Hudson adds depth and experience to the TE group, with 33 career games played for Tampa Bay, San Francisco and the N.Y.
 Giants.
 Hudson was signed to Cincinnati's practice squad late in the 2022 season and has 15 career receptions for 199 yards.
-He had four catches for 29 yards in the preseason opener vs. Green Bay, before suffering a concussion in the second quarter and missing the remainder of the game.
 Nick Bowers spent all of last season on the Bengals' practice squad after being waived by Las Vegas at final cuts.
 The second-year pro saw action in five games for the Raiders in 2021, before spending seven weeks on the Reserve/Injured list due to a neck injury.
 Bowers played collegiately at Penn State from 2016-19, with 10 grabs for 214 yards and five TDs in his senior campaign.
 Rookie Christian Trahan joined the Bengals as a college free agent, following a five-year career at the University of Houston (2018-22).
 Trahan provides Cincinnati with another capable blocking TE, but he also totaled 105 catches for 1185 yards and seven TDs in college.
 The Bengals on July 24 re-signed Mitchell Wilcox and placed him on the Active/Physically Unable to Perform list.
 Wilcox, a fourth-year pro who spent his first three seasons with Cincinnati, has 20 career catches for 155 yards and a TD in 31 games.
-His previous contract with the Bengals expired in March, rendering him a free agent.
+His previous contract with the Bengals expired in March, rendering him a